 Applications must be submitted by 15 April or 15 October.
 Applications in respect of master's degrees already started will be considered if you are not in the last semester on 15 April or 15 October (submission deadlines).

-We recommend you submit your application a week or two before the submission deadline.
+We recommend you submit your application two or three weeks before the submission deadline.

 Applicants will be notified of the decision of the Grants Committee of the Hirschmann Foundation within three and a half months (31 July or 31 January).
 No correspondence will be entered into regarding the processing of applications.